 While interest rates and repayment terms vary depending on various factors, including lender and loan type, here are some commercial real estate loans offered through conventional banks.

-With Bank of America, commercial real estate loans for purchasing or refinancing start at $25,000, with interest rates as low as 3% with a fee of 0.75%, as of April 17, 2020.
+With Bank of America, commercial real estate loans for purchasing or refinancing start at $25,000, with interest rates as low as 5.25% with a fee of 0.75%, as of July 27, 2022.
 Loan terms are available for up to 10 years with a balloon payment at the end of the term.
-If you want to be done paying the loan by the end of the term, the bank offers a fully amortized loan to be repaid in 15 years, eliminating a balloon payment.
+Or if you want to be done paying the loan by the end of the term, the bank offers a fully amortized loan to be repaid in 15 years, eliminating a balloon payment.

-In contrast, Santander Bank offers owner-occupied commercial real estate mortgages with repayment terms up to 25 years, with financing available for up to 80% of the property value or purchase price.
+In contrast, Chase offers owner-occupied commercial real estate mortgages starting at $50,000 with repayment terms up to 25 years, with financing available for up to 90% of the property value.

 If you only need a short-term financing solution, consider applying for a commercial bridge loan.
 This type of loan quickly reaches maturity, at which point the loan must be repaid in full or extended into the long term.